lyao0219/SwimFlow/README.md

 To cite the relevant paper presented at [IEEE Visualization 2024](https://ieeevis.org/year/2024/welcome) on visualization in motion with a focus on **Video Games**:

-* Lijie Yao, Federica Bucchieri, Victoria McArthurm Anastasia Bezerianos, Petra Isenberg.
+* Lijie Yao, Federica Bucchieri, Victoria McArthur, Anastasia Bezerianos, Petra Isenberg.
 User Experience of Visualizations in Motion: A Case Study and Design Considerations.
 IEEE Transactions on Visualization and Computer Graphics, vol. 31, no. 1, pp. 174-184, 1 Jan.
 2025, doi: [1109/TVCG.2024.34563193](https://doi.org/1109/TVCG.2024.3456319).

     ```
     @ARTICLE{YAO:2025:VideoGame,